distubejs/old-guide/src/writing/basic-discord.js.md

 ---
-description: DisTube is a Discord.js v12 module.
+description: DisTube is a Discord.js module.
 Let's get started with basic discord.js.
 ---

 # Basic Discord.js

+This guide is written with discord.js v13.
+I recommend using distube v3 with discord.js v13.

 ## Creating a configuration file